-In addition to a plan administrator, the RS Plan has a trustee that has been designated to hold and invest Plan assets, at the direction of investment managers, for the benefit of participants and their beneficiaries.
+In addition to the plan administrator, the RS Plan has a plan trustee.
+The trustee has been designated to hold and invest Plan assets, at the direction of investment managers, for the benefit of you and other participants and their beneficiaries.

-The trustee of the RS Plan is:
+The plan trustee of the RS Plan is:

-State Street Bank and Trust Company 1 Lincoln St. Boston, MA 02111
+State Street Bank and Trust Company 200 Newport Avenue North Quincy, MA 02171